 Mobilisation of the Medical Profession for War Service

 The Medical and Health Department was established in October 1937 through the amalgamation of the Public Health Department and the Charitable Institutions.
 Dr Albert Victor Bernard, as Chief Government Medical Officer (CGMO), was responsible for the organisation of the Emergency Medical Services in the event of war.

 In 1935, at the height of the Abyssinia Crisis, Dr A V Bernard, then Assistant Superintendent of Health, produced The Emergency Hospital Scheme for the treatment of wounded and gas casualties among the civilian population.
 In 1938, during the Munich Crisis, this scheme was reviewed, and was ready to be implemented at the outbreak of war with Italy.
 Mobilisation of the Civilian Emergency Health Services began in September 1939, but was suspended when Italy did not immediately enter the war.

 Guidance for the planning of medical services during hostilities, was laid down in the War Book, the first edition of which had been published by Sir Maurice Hankey in 1912.
 What was stipulated in the War Book, however, did not correspond with the actual situation on the ground.
 For example, Paragraph 8 Chapter IV, laid down that:

 The CGMO will prepare in consultation with the DDMS as regards military requirements....a list of doctors available to undertake duty during an emergency......without prejudice to essential medical work, which will have to be maintained.

 With about 150 Maltese doctors registered in the island, it was hardly feasible for the CGMO to find the number of practitioners required for duty with the military, without serious prejudice to the essential requirements of the civil population.
 Accordingly, on 14 April 1939, at an inter service meeting with Surgeon Rear Admiral Edgar RN, Surgeon Captain Shorten RN and Colonel McCombe, the CGMO recommended that extra service medical personnel be brought over from England.
-In August 1939, when the island was placed on a war footing, the military medical establishment had already been increased to 26 RAMC Medical Officers, 150 ORs RAMC, and 18 Nursing Sisters, which made it unlikely that more would be posted to Malta.
+In August 1939, when the island was placed on a war footing, the military medical establishment was increased to 26 RAMC Medical Officers, 150 ORs RAMC, and 18 Nursing Sisters.